genericmoniker/blog/content/mock-object-strategies.md

 public void testFurnaceOnIfRoomNeedsHeat()
 {
     Set house = new HashSet();
-    house.add(new Room(â€œRoom needing heatâ€));
+    house.add(new Room(€œRoom needing heat€));

-    // Hmmâ€¦ How do I make sure the room needs heat?
+    // Hmm€¦ How do I make sure the room needs heat?

     HeatFlowRegulator regulator = new HeatFlowRegulator(house);
     regulator.poll();

-    // Hmmâ€¦ How do I know the heat is on or not?
+    // Hmm€¦ How do I know the heat is on or not?
 }
 ```